Suhas2002G/Santa-Treasure/README.md

 ### Admin Features:
 - **Admin Login & Authentication:**
   - Admins can log in to manage deliveries.

+- **Dashboard:**
+  - Admins can get an overview of the deliveries, including the total number of gifts delivered and pending deliveries.

 - **Order Management:**
   - Admins can view, update, and manage the delivery status of orders.